 Dating back to the middle ages – cross-stitching is lauded as the longest-standing form of embroidery.
-Nowadays, thousands of people worldwide enjoy this artform, creating stunning pieces of diagonally crossed intersections and horizontal and vertical threads of fabric.
-Canvas type fabric reinvented, transformed and stitched into something entirely new.
+Nowadays, thousands of people worldwide enjoy this art form, creating stunning pieces of diagonally crossed intersections and horizontal and vertical threads of fabric.
+Canvas type fabric was reinvented, transformed and stitched into something entirely new.
 This art form is not only exciting – it has a deep history worth investigating.
 Where does cross-stitching come from, and when was cross-stitching invented?

 I will examine the history of cross-stitching, covering its invention and current fascination.
 Stick around for some juicy info.

 The ultimate history of cross-stitching

 It’s tough to know the exact history because it was YEARS ago, but I’ll give it a shot.
 Cross stitching built its roots dating back to the Tang dynasty in China (618-906 AD).
 Western traders would visit the country in awe of the style of artwork.
 These same westerners replicated the type with some of the most famous embroideries – the Bayeux tapestry depicting the Norman invasion of England in 1066.